VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_wavelength_spectrum/README.md

 - **Trigger Delay:** 5ms

 ## Considerations
 - This sequence involves graphing measurement results, and requires the [matplotlib](https://matplotlib.org/) library.
-See instructions on installing this library under the "Usage" section in the [SpikeSafePythonSamples markdown file](/README.md#usage).
+See instructions on installing this library under the "Usage" section in the [SpikeSafePythonSamples markdown file](/README.md#installing-matplotlib).
 - This sequence employs external C resources, and requires the [PyCLibrary](https://pyclibrary.readthedocs.io/en/latest/) library.
-To install this library, enter the command `python -m pip install pyclibrary`.
-You may want to perform this within a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+See instructions on installing this library under the "Usage" section in the [SpikeSafePythonSamples markdown file](/README.md#installing-pyclibrary).
 - External resources are needed to operate the CAS4 spectrometer.
 These can be obtained by Instrument Systems, and should install the following files:
     - C headers file: C:\Program Files\Instrument Systems\CAS4x64-SDK\VC2013\CAS4.h
     - CAS DLL: C:\Windows\System32\CAS4x64.dll